 “The ATAGI has an established process for the declaration and, if necessary, the management of CoIs.
 At its 19-20 February 2015 meeting ATAGI reviewed the COI policy and agreed to publish details of the CoIs of its members on the Immunise Australia website to improve transparency.
 It is anticipated this information will be published in March 2015.”

-Checking the Immunise Australia website, the information on conflicts of interest is now finally available – refer to this document which discloses potential conflicts of interest for members and ex-officio members of ATAGI.
+Checking the Immunise Australia website, the information on conflicts of interest is now finally available, which discloses potential conflicts of interest for members and ex-officio members of ATAGI.

 The document makes for interesting reading as many of the members, and an ex-officio member, of ATAGI have associations with pharmaceutical companies via funding for clinical trials and travel expenses.
 (It is notable that information re ex-officio member Professor Peter McIntyre has been altered in the recent version of this document, removing reference to Novartis, Sanofi, bioCSL, Baxter, and Janssen & Janssen (Crucell), and leaving reference to only GSK, Pfizer and Merck.)